gatitoAtomico/CRM-Laravel/README.md

     cp .env.example .env

-Generate a new application key

-    php artisan key:generate

-Generate a new JWT authentication secret key

-    php artisan jwt:generate

 Run the database migrations (**Set the database connection in .env before migrating**)

     php artisan migrate

 Start the local development server

+    Open xampp control panel start apache server and Mysql

+The public disk:
+To make all the user avatars publicly accessible run the following command:

-    php artisan serve
+    php artisan storage:link

-You can now access the server at http://localhost:8000
+You can now access the server at http://localhost/crmSim/public/

-**TL;DR command list**

-    git clone git@github.com:gothinkster/laravel-realworld-example-app.git
-    cd laravel-realworld-example-app
-    composer install
-    cp .env.example .env
-    php artisan key:generate
-    php artisan jwt:generate

 **Make sure you set the correct database connection information before running the migrations** [Environment variables](#environment-variables)

-    php artisan migrate
+    create a database in phpMyAdmin with the name crmsim php artisan migrate
     php artisan serve

 ## Database seeding

-**Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
-This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**
+**Populate the database with seed data with relationships which includes users, transactions, roles,  and User_Roles(pivot table).
+This can help you to quickly start testing the project and start using it with ready content.**

-Open the DummyDataSeeder and set the property values as per your requirement

-    database/seeds/DummyDataSeeder.php

 Run the database seeder and you're done